capidale/capidale-website/content/articles/175647-for-citizens-advice-wirral.md

 Citizens Advice Wirral provides free, confidential and independent information/advice to help people in Wirral address their challenges.

 Last year, 51,734 people accessed their services, 75% needed support with benefits, debt, housing or employment problems.
-Following suppor97% can now better afford food, heating and transport and 93% had improved mental wellbeing.
+Following support,97% can now better afford food, heating and transport and 93% had improved mental wellbeing.

-We helped Citizens Advice Wirral develop an application to The Henry Smith Charity after demand to their Benefit and Debt Advice servisignificantly increased.
-This funding will enable the charity to help an additional 400 people per year (1,200 over the life of the projecaddress their financial challenges, build financial capability and improve their health and wellbeing.
+We helped Citizens Advice Wirral develop an application to The Henry Smith Charity after demand to their Benefit and Debt Advice service ignificantly increased.
+This funding will enable the charity to help an additional 400 people per year (1,200 over the life of the project) address their financial challenges, build financial capability and improve their health and wellbeing.

 We are really pleased this application has been successful and thrilled more people in Wirral will benefit from this essential service.